King County Metro: Park and ride lots

 In King County, Metro has 132 park and ride facilities containing a total of 24,524 parking stalls as of 2009.
 Half of the lots are leased from other property owners such as churches.

 Metro began developing its park and rides in the 1970s using various funding sources, including federal grants.
 By 1988, it had 37 lots across King County, mostly concentrated on the Eastside, and monitored property crimes with a team of four police officers and hired guards.
 In the 1980s, Metro proposed co-locating its park and rides with commercial developments to encourage transit-oriented development and attract more riders.
 In the 2000s, Metro opened its first park and ride garages as well as several lots that were integrated with housing and retail developments.

 Operations bases and facilities

 Metro stores and maintains buses at seven bases (garages), spread throughout its 2134 sqmi operating area.
 In addition to the bases, maintenance of the fleet and operation of the system are supported by several other facilities.

+Security

+The Metro Transit Police Department is a unit of the King County Sheriff's Office that provides security and law enforcement onboard Metro buses and at the agency's facilities.
+As of 2025, it has 65 officers out of 79 budgeted positions.
+Metro also contracts with private firms to provide uniformed security guards.
+Following the 2024 stabbing of an operator in the University District, Metro proposed the adoption of separate compartments for bus drivers in newer buses that are scheduled to arrive in 2026.
+The existing sneeze guards installed in 2020 during the COVID-19 pandemic are planned to be replaced on most buses with a more solid barrier.

-Funding measures
+Funding

+The adopted 2025 budget for King County allocated $2.12 billion to Metro for operating and capital expenses related to its transit services.
+These include non-Metro services that the agency operates on behalf of other agencies.
+King County Metro is the sole metropolitan county transit agency in Washington and is authorized by the state legislature to collect a sales tax of 0.9 percent across King County.
+Prior to the 1999 approval of Initiative 695, the agency also collected a motor vehicle excise tax from the state government.
+The sales tax is Metro's primary funding source, comprising 55.8 percent of anticipated revenue in 2025, followed by payments from Sound Transit.
+The agency derives approximately 9 percent of its revenue from fares.

+Bus advertising, primarily in the form of vehicle wraps and banners, comprises a portion of Metro's revenue.
+The agency prohibits the sale of advertising space for political campaigns and public or social issues.
+The policy was challenged as a violation of freedom of speech by organizations that had their requests to advertise on Metro buses rejected.
+A 2016 lawsuit from the American Freedom Defense Initiative was decided in Metro's favor by the Ninth Circuit of Appeals and was declined to be heard by the United States Supreme Court.